Bhagwantnegi/EV-Market-2025-Analysis/README.md

 ## About

-Built by [your name] as part of an MS in Applied Data Analytics, drawing on prior experience in automotive sales and business development (Honda, Mahindra & Mahindra) to frame the business implications of the data.
+Built by Bhagwant Negi as part of an MS in Applied Data Analytics, drawing on prior experience in automotive sales and business development (Honda, Mahindra & Mahindra) to frame the business implications of the data.